m0ngr31/kanzi/README.md

 On the next tab, you'll have to paste the `alexa.intents` file into the "Intent Schema" field, and paste the `alexa.utterances` file in the "Sample Utterances" field.
 Generate and save your Slots first before pasting the Intents and Utterances to avoid errors when attempting to save.

 The tricky part is generating the Slots in the middle section.
-You need to create 7 different slots:
+You need to create 8 different slots:

 - MOVIES
 - MOVIEGENRES
 - SHOWS
 - MUSICARTISTS
 - MUSICALBUMS
+- MUSICSONGS
 - MUSICPLAYLISTS
 - ADDONS